tangjingjing13/mvnpsvm/README.md

 # mvnpsvm
-an admm based multi-view classification method with npsvm
+an admm algorithm for multi-view npsvm method

+demo.m is a demo for linear case of mvnpsvm on toy.mat

+linear case: ADMMforMVNPSVM.m
+rbf case: ADMMfornonMVNPSVM.m